Promoting and protecting the health of the public through advocacy, partnerships and education

 Public Health Issues

-The Alberta Public Health Association (APHA) is very concerned by the Alberta government’s decision to restrict no-cost access to COVID-19 vaccine to only the highest-risk groups, while requiring most Albertans—including seniors and frontline workers—to pay out-of-pocket for immunization.
+The Alberta Public Health Association (APHA) is concerned by the Alberta government’s decision to restrict no-cost access to COVID-19 vaccine to only high-risk groups, while limiting access to public health clinics and requiring most Albertans to pay out-of-pocket for immunization.

 The APHA is particularly concerned about the following:

-• COVID-19 vaccines will not be available at pharmacies or primary care clinics, limiting access for rural communities and others who rely on these providers for seasonal vaccination.
+• COVID-19 vaccines will not be available at pharmacies, which will limit access for rural communities and others who rely on these providers for seasonal vaccination.

+We believe all Albertans deserve timely, equitable access to vaccines—regardless of where they live, their income, or their ability to navigate complex systems.
 Vaccines are not merely personal protective measures—they are a public good.
-Alberta’s new policy risks exacerbating health inequities, weakening immunization coverage, and increasing the likelihood of future outbreaks.
+Alberta’s new policy risks burdening our health system, exacerbating health inequities, weakening immunization coverage, and increasing the likelihood of future outbreaks.

 1) Restore universally accessible, publicly funded COVID-19 immunization for all residents.